A Hoare-like logic of asserted single-pass instruction sequences

 In \BTA, it is assumed that a fixed but arbitrary set $\BAct$ of \emph{basic actions} has been given.
 The objects considered in \BTA\ are called threads.
 A thread represents a behaviour which consists of performing basic actions in a sequential fashion.
 Upon each basic action performed, a reply from an execution environment determines how the thread proceeds.
 The possible replies are the values $\False$ and $\True$.

 \BTA\ has one sort: the sort $\Thr$ of \emph{threads}.
 We make this sort explicit to anticipate the need for many-sortedness later on.
-To build terms of sort $\Thr$, \BTA\ has the following constants and operators: \begin{itemize} \item the \emph{inaction} constant $\const{\DeadEnd}{\Thr}$; \item the \emph{termination} constant $\const{\Stop}{\Thr}$; \item for each $a \in \BAct$, the binary \emph{postconditional composition} operator $\funct{\pcc{\ph}{a}{\ph}}{\Thr \x \Thr}{\Thr}$. \end{itemize} Terms of sort $\Thr$ are built as usual in the one-sorted case.
+To build terms of sort $\Thr$, \BTA\ has the following constants and operators: \begin{itemize} \item the \emph{inaction} constant $\const{\DeadEnd}{\Thr}$; \item the \emph{termination} constant $\const{\Stop}{\Thr}$; \item for each $a \in \BAct$, the binary \emph{postconditional composition} operator $\funct{\pcc{\ph}{a}{\ph}}{ [2]\Thr \x \Thr}{\Thr}$. \end{itemize} Terms of sort $\Thr$ are built as usual in the one-sorted case.
 We assume that there are infinitely many variables of sort $\Thr$, including $x,y$.
 We use infix notation for postconditional composition.
 We introduce \emph{basic action prefixing} as an abbreviation: $a \bapf t$, where $t$ is a \BTA\ term, abbreviates $\pcc{t}{a}{t}$.
 We identify expressions of the form $a \bapf t$ with the \BTA\ term they stand for.